pytgcalls/old_docs/index.md

 ```

 > ### Warning!
-> This function have some Telegram bugs
+> This function has some Telegram bugs

 ## pause_stream
 Pause the audio stream